 If you’re wondering how to start blogging, here’s a quick primer to getting your blog up and running in 8 easy steps.
-We also just published a new ebook, Blogging Isn’t Dead: Discovering (or Rediscovering) the Power of Blogging for more blogging tips and strategies.
+We also just published a new WordPress free ebook with more bloggin tips and strategies: Blogging Isn’t Dead: Discovering (or Rediscovering) the Power of Blogging.

 1. Technical Setup: Why WordPress?